rk8s-dev/rk8s/project/slayerfs/doc/link_symlink.md

 1. **Creating a hard link**: `nlink` is incremented.
 2. **Unlinking**: `nlink` is decremented.
-   - If `nlink > 1`: The file remains accessible via other links.
+   - If `nlink > 0`: The file remains accessible via remaining links.
-   - If `nlink == 1`: The underlying file data is marked for deletion.
+   - If `nlink == 0`: The underlying file data is marked for deletion.

 ### Example